How we Evaluate and Rate Brands

 How does Commons compare small brands to large brands?

-Large brands have access to more money and resources to up their sustainability efforts, which is why we hold larger brands to a higher standard.
+A company’s size indicates how much resourcing and influence it has.
+Large brands have access to more money and resources to improve sustainability efforts, which is why we hold them to a higher standard by making scoring more rigorous.
+Here’s how we determine company size:

 How does Commons use AI?